cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ~~~
 {: #overall-flow title="Overall data flow of a (V)DAF."}

-In a DAF- or VDAF-based private measurement system, we distinguish between
+There are three types of actors in a DAF- or VDAF-based private measurement
-three types of actors: Clients, Aggregators, and the Collector.
-The overall
+system: Clients, Aggregators, and the Collector.
+The overall flow of the
-flow of the measurement process is as follows:
+measurement process is as follows:

 * To submit an individual measurement, the Client shards the measurement into
   "input shares" and sends one input share to each Aggregator.
-We sometimes
+This document
-  refer to this sequence of input shares collectively as the Client's "report".
+  sometimes refers to this sequence of input shares collectively as the
+  Client's "report".

 * The Aggregators refine their input shares into "output shares":